tel/clatrix/README.md

 # Clatrix matrix

-A stupid name for a smart matrix library, because Clojure needs smart matrices.
+A stupid name for a smart matrix library, because who doesn't love smart matrices?
 Being implemented as a thin wrapper around the native BLAS hooks of [jblas](http://github.com/mikiobraun/jblas) gives it speed.
 Being implemented in Clojure makes it clever.

 ## Usage